vives-projectwerk2-2019/BUG-Bug-Universal-Gamecontroller/docs/projectwerk2/report/README.md

 * pictures
 * video's using youtube

+## Language

+All content created for the report should be in English.

+## Deadline

 The [Projectwerk2-2018/vives-smart-campus](https://github.com/Projectwerk2-2018/vives-smart-campus) project will be locked 1 week after the final presentation.
 This means you will not be able change anything anymore after this date.